Karns11/RandomUserDataPipeline/README.md

 The application begins by importing the required libraries, which in this case are: requests, pandas, SQLite3, sys, time, os, and dotenv.
 I ultimately decided to use SQLite to store the data in preparation for the sql analysis portion of the assessment.
 Since it is a very nice lightweight database solution that comes with Python, and we are not working with a large dataset by any means, I figured this would be the perfect solution.
 It also integrates really nicely with DBeaver, which I already have installed on my machine.
 If this were intended for production or larger data pipelines, a more robust RDBMS like Postgres would be preferable.

 I also decided to use pandas for any data manipulation and cleaning that I will complete in this project, since I have a great deal of experience with pandas.
 The requests library obviously will be very helpful when making API calls to the different end points.
 The sys library will be used to stop the application if I run into certain situations.
-The time library can potentially be used to create delays when looping through datasets and making calls to the namsor api.
+The time library will be used to time how long the application takes from start to finish, it can also potentially be used to create delays when looping through datasets and making calls to the namsor api, but there is no need do that at this time.
 The os and dotenv libraries will be used to obtain the api key from the .env file so I don't have to hard code the value in the application.
 An API key is needed when interacting with the namsor API.

 Also, I added the functionality to pass an optional parameter when running the application, so below where the libraries are being imported, I created the logic to assign the argument to a variable to be used with limiting the number of responses from the random user api.
 Incorporating this functionality lets me quickly test smaller samples during development or debugging, instead of always retrieving a full dataset.
 This, in my opinion, is a best-practice that I always try to use.